TO GRAY OR NOT TO GRAY

+With lack of access to hair salons, many of us are watching our gray hair emerge during the Coronavirus epidemic.
 This is a decision that we will all have to make sooner or later: do you let your hair gray naturally or do you hold steadfast to the bottle Clairol?
-Is there something in the middle?
+This might be the perfect time to let your hair return to its natural color.
 How do you decide?
 I checked in with some experts and this is a compilation of their answers.

 1. Face your fears.